vtex-sites/vtexinstoredev.instore/README.md

 # VTEX inStore Dev

-This project is to launch the tenant vtexinstoredev using the instore-core gatsby plugins.
+This project is to launch the tenant vtexinstoredev using the instore-core Gatsby plugins.

 ## Setup